Deepan-Karmakar/p5.js-tutorial/JavaScript-basics.md

 <html>
   <head>
     <script type="text/javascript">
-      //JavaScript goes here
+      //JavaScript code goes here
       var str = "This is my first message";
       console.log(str);  // This will show up in the browser's JavaScript console. alert(str);        // This will show a popup message in the browser.
-Irritating, use sparingly !
+Irritating, use sparingly.
     </script>
   </head>
 <body>